 For our current schedule, click here.
 If you want direct and timely notification of our next show, become a fan on Facebook.
 We're on Facebook as Heritage Arms Gun Show.
 Simply click on the like button and the next time we have a show coming up, you'll be notified through Facebook.
 Of course, we still want you to keep visiting our web site; Facebook is just one more way of finding out about our shows.

 Additionally, you may want to provide your e-mail on your entry to the gun drawing.
-We are experimenting with e-mail notification of upcoming shows.
-We will not sell or give away your e-mail address, nor will we send you dozens of stupid jokes every day.
+We will not sell or share your e-mail address, nor will we send you stupid jokes.
 Your e-mail will only be used to notify you of upcoming shows.
-Please note that we are testing this concept, and may or may not continue with it; don't depend solely on e-mails to find out about the next show.
+Please note that you shouldn't depend solely on e-mails to find out about the next show.
 This web site is the most reliable method of learning our schedule.

 By entering our show, you agree to adhere to all federal, state and local laws, as well as show regulations.
 Please review the Regulations page of this site.
 Included there are some of the applicable laws.

 Further, by entering the show you agree to hold harmless Heritage Gun Shows from any and all liability for any theft, damages, losses, or injuries incurred while at the show.
 Heritage Gun Shows accepts no responsibility or liability for any damages or injuries resulting from an exhibitor’s or patron’s display or actions.

 We believe in fair dealing.
 Merchandise or services should never be misrepresented.
 Also, we encourage patrons to report inappropriate, improper or suspicious behavior.
 We can’t do anything about it if we don’t know.

 We hope your experience at our shows is enjoyable.
 Please feel free to send your comments to us at email@example.com.